srinjoychinargoswami/HCBiologysyllabusbank/README.md

 I am making this after being inspired by Computer Science majors and Current and Former Hunter Students Richard Aguilar and, Jonathan Swift, Robert O'Conner and others who made a website with syllabus directory for Computer Science courses and the collteral courses at Hunter College.

-In addition to making the syllabus for various courses available, I have attached a MEGA linked here with all the textbooks from the courses if they are available as PDF's online.
-I do apologize in advance if its not available for certain courses.
-I am working to procure all of them for all courses.

 I would like the most up to date syllabuses as possible meaning from Fall 2019-Spring 2020 to Current or when the course was last taught with the professor who taught it.